 Portfolio: Political Action / Professional Issues

-Angela Preocanin, RN, is also one of three new members on the Ontario Nurses’ Association’s (ONA) Board of Directors.
-She is a 29-year nurse and 20-year executive member at Local 75, St. Joseph’s Healthcare in Hamilton.
+Angela Preocanin, RN, is a 31-year nurse and 20-year executive member at Local 75, St. Joseph’s Healthcare in Hamilton.
 Her roles included Executive Vice-President, First Vice-President and Grievance Chair.

 She hopes to leverage her leadership experience to continue advocating on behalf of ONA members provincially and within her region as a Board member.

 Preocanin has worked in surgical thoracics, head and neck, urgent care and home hemodialysis.

 “I’m a passionate advocate for my Bargaining Unit members and am committed to providing leadership and support for the Professional Responsibility Workload Complaint form and process to uphold the Standards of Practice,” she says.

 She is also passionate about fighting for a workplace free of violence, and to that end, has served as the Joint Health and Safety Committee worker co-chair.

 “I’ve had the unique opportunity to truly understand the challenges our members face as they try to provide quality care under difficult conditions,” she says.